 So get out there, find your ideal match, and get them to love you with your great content strategy.

-Carey Ballard is the Director of Growth Marketing at Infusionsoft by Keap.
+Carey Ballard is previously the Director of Growth Marketing at Keap.
 Here she spends her time and energy strategizing on building the most delightful experiences for small businesses, all while helping them reach their goals.
 When she isn’t nerding out over all things marketing, you can find her hanging with her family, or indulging herself with a good book and a glass of wine.